apache/incubator-resilientdb/README.md

 5. At present, each client only sends YCSB-style transactions for processing, to the primary.
 6. Each client transaction has an associated **transaction manager**, which stores all the data related to the transaction.
 7. Depending on the type of replica (primary or non-primary), we associate different a number of threads and queues with each replica.
+8. ResilientDB allows easy implementation of **Smart Contracts**.
+At present, we provide a comprehensive implementation of **Banking Smart Contracts**.
+9. To facilitate data storage and persistence, ResilientDB provides support for an **in-memory key-value store**.
+Further, users can take advantage of **SQL query** execution through the fully-integrated APIs for **SQLite**.
+10. With ResilientDB we also provide a seamless **GUI display**.
+This display generates a status log and also accesses **Grafana to plot the results**.
+Further details regarding the setup of GUI display are available in the **dashboard** folder.

 ---